ravi-ai-learner/learn-ai/LEARNING-JOURNEY.md

 # 🧭 LEARNING JOURNEY – Step-by-Step Progress Tracker

-This document tracks my progress through the Learn AI Roadmap — from fundamentals to applied AI.
-It includes subgoals, milestones, and completion criteria for each phase.
+This document tracks my structured journey through the **Learn AI Roadmap** — from Python and mathematics to Machine Learning, Deep Learning, and AI Engineering.
+It outlines **subgoals, milestones, and clear completion criteria** for each phase.

 ---

 ## 🗓️ Learning Principles

-- ⏱️ **1 hour reading** + **1 hour coding** per day
-- 🗓️ **5 study days per week**
-- 🧩 Flexible weekends for reviews, projects, or rest
-- 🧠 Focus on *understanding deeply*, not rushing
+- ⏱️ Focus on deep understanding and application
-- 🪴 This plan evolves as I learn — progress > perfection
+- 🧠 1–2 hours of consistent learning daily
+- 🧩 Progress tracked by milestones, not by dates
+- 🎯 Emphasis on real projects and coding practice over documentation

 ---